angular/protractor/docs/tutorial.md

 By default, Protractor uses the [Jasmine](http://jasmine.github.io/1.3/introduction.html) test framework for its testing interface.
 This tutorial assumes some familiarity with Jasmine.

 This tutorial will set up a test using a local standalone Selenium Server to control browsers.
-You will need to have [Java Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed to run the Selenium Server.
+You will need to have the [Java Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed to run the standalone Selenium Server.
 Check this by running `java -version` from the command line.

 Setup
 -----